Estimated reading time: 6 minutes

 There are several accelerated depreciation methods, including the declining balance method, the sum-of-the-years-digits method, and the double declining balance method.

-These methods allow for a higher amount of depreciation to be recognized in the early years, which can help businesses to reduce their tax bill and free up cash flow.
+These methods allow for a higher amount of depreciation to reduce taxable gains in the early years, which can help businesses to reduce their tax bill and free up cash flow.

 Accelerated depreciation can be especially beneficial for businesses with high capital expenditures in the early years of their operations.